-Make strawberry puree.
+1. Make the strawberry puree.
 Blend strawberries into a puree then pour the puree into a pot.
-Add sugar and lemon juice then bring to a simmer and simmer until the puree thickens and reduces by about half.
+Add sugar and lemon juice then bring to a simmer.
+Simmer until the puree thickens and reduces by about half.
 Let it chill in the fridge.

-Add sweetened condensed milk and chilled strawberry puree and beat to combine,
+3. Add sweetened condensed milk and chilled strawberry puree and beat to combine.

 Hint: It is important to let the strawberry puree chill before adding it to the whipped cream.
-Hot strawberry puree will cause the whipped cream to melt and lose its fluffy texture.
+Hot strawberry puree will cause the whipped cream to melt and lose its fluffy texture and you do not want that.
 You could make the strawberry puree hours in advance or the day before and let it chill overnight in the fridge.